Contrails

 they form at high altitudes where the winds are usually very strong, they

 will move away from the area where they were born.
-Persistent contrails are
+Persistent contrails

 those most likely to affect climate